AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 This is an explicit choice because in our opinion, for the types of expressions written using ASSET, allowing element-wise vector multiplication creates more problems in terms of incorrect problem formulation than it solves.
 However, these operations can be accomplished using methods we describe later.
-Note, this does not apply to scalar functions such as :code:`Element` or :code:`ScalarFunction`, which may be multiplied together with no issue, and may also scale in VectorFunction.
+Note, this does not apply to ScalarFunctions such as :code:`Element` or :code:`ScalarFunction`, which may be multiplied together with no issue, and may also scale in VectorFunction.

 .. code-block:: python